sfb 833 "bedeutungskonstitution"

 My research program has three main strands.
 The first strand is manifested by my UCLA dissertation on the cross-linguistic behavior of evidentials (e.g. allegedly) as opposed to other context-sensitive phenomena, with focus on their behavior in questions and in the complements of propositional attitude predicates (e.g. think).

 In the second strand, I explore semantic and syntactic micro-variation in clusters of geographically and/or genetically related languages.
-The empirical scope includes two projects: (i) wh-scope marking and wh-parentheticals across Slavic and (ii) evidential perfects in the Anatolia-Balkans-Caucasus region.
+The empirical scope includes two projects: (i) evidential perfects in the Anatolia-Balkans-Caucasus region, and (ii) wh-scope marking and wh-parentheticals across Slavic.

-The third strand explores perspectival properties of predicates of personal taste (e.g. delicious) and aims at a less heavy-handed semantics for such expressions.
+The third strand (in joint work with Pranav Anand) explores perspectival properties of predicates of personal taste (e.g. delicious) via comparing them to other expressions dealing with taste (e.g. to like) and to dispositional generics.
+Ultimately, we aim at a less heavy-handed semantics for such expressions.